Complex plane: Quadratic algebras

-Other meanings of "complex plane"
+Another meaning of "complex plane"

 The preceding sections of this article deal with the complex plane in terms of a geometric representation of the complex numbers.
 Although this usage of the term "complex plane" has a long and mathematically rich history, it is by no means the only mathematical concept that can be characterized as "the complex plane".
-There are at least three additional possibilities.
+There is an additional possibility.